 DMP Director General Richard Sellers said forums like these were an important part of the department’s work with the petroleum sector to improve safety outcomes in Western Australia’s resources industry.

-As part of a reform program the Department of Mines Programme-of-Work-and-Mining-Proposaland Petroleum (DMP) has been implementing for a number of years, assessment fees will be introduced for Programme of Work and Mining Proposal applications from 1 July 2015.
+As part of a reform program the Department of Mines and Petroleum (DMP) has been implementing for a number of years, assessment fees will be introduced for Programme of Work and Mining Proposal applications from 1 July 2015.

 Exemptions will apply to exploration and prospecting work deemed “low impact”.